w3f/polkadot-wiki/docs/learn/learn-accounts.md

 comfortable using only for Polkadot Vault), or a dedicated hardware implementation of Polkadot Vault such as [the Kampela Signer](https://www.kampe.la/).

-Usually, browser extensions and mobile devices have options to import accounts generated on cold devices.
-Note that the private keys of those accounts will remain on the cold device, meaning that you will always need the device to sign for any transaction.
-Exceptions exist where you can generate hot [proxy accounts](./learn-proxies.md) and sign on behalf of a cold account without using the cold device.
-This is practical, especially for routine transactions.
+Usually, browser extensions and mobile devices have options to securely import accounts from cold wallets.
+Note that the private keys of those accounts will remain on the cold wallet, meaning that you will always need the device to sign any transaction.
+Exceptions exist where you can generate hot wallet based [proxy accounts](./learn-proxies.md) and sign on behalf of a cold wallet account without connecting the cold device.
+This is practical, especially for transactions made frequently.

 ### Backing Up Accounts